UNDP and Civil Society

 Civil society actors at national and global levels have developed substantive capacity and influence in a range of development issues.
 Partnering with them can help contribute to the effectiveness of development interventions, especially with respect to marginalized and vulnerable groups.

 The success of development and participatory governance depends on both a robust state and an active civil society with healthy levels of civic engagement.
-Civic engagement is key to the work of UNDP in strengthening responsive governing institutions and practices – accountability, good governance, democratization of development co-operation, and the quality and relevance of official development programmes.
-Civil society also has an important role to play in development and aid effectiveness.
-It has been a strong advocate of changes in the way donors provide development assistance, and is an active partner around the Paris Declaration and Accra Agenda for Action.
+This is key to the work of UNDP in strengthening inclusive, responsive and accountable governance institutions and practices

-In addition, recognizing that CSOs often serve as both a driving force in guiding development policies and as a watchdog to make sure policies get implemented, UNDP facilitates civil society participation in poverty reduction strategy processes, advocacy for the MDGs, and in advancing gender equality.
+UNDP’s partnership with with civil society actors spans multiple domains, including programme implementation, policy development and advocacy.
+Recognizing that civil society actors often serve as both a driving force in guiding development policies and as a watchdog to make sure policies get implemented, UNDP facilitates civil society participation in all facets of Agenda 2030 implementation.